DrakirL/DrakirL.github.io/p10/rules/downtime.md

 ## Rests
 A Rest is a prolonged period of time when there are no straineous activities going on that a creature can take no more than once per day.<br>
-After a non-Exhausted creature has rested for at least 1 hour, it regains 1 HP and 1 MP.
+After a creature has rested for at least 1 hour, its Stress is set to equal its Standard Stress.
+If that creature has no exhaustion, it also regains HP equal to its HP Bonus and MP equal to its MP Bonus.

 ### Breaking a Rest
 Taking a Rest is an active choice and if one ends before a benefit can be gained, the opportunity to do so is lost.<br>
 A creature doing any of the following will end its Rest:
 + Making an Attack
 + Making a Save
-+ Making any Test using more than 1 Action?
-"Boosted" Test?
 + Taking any damage
 + Spending any MP
-+ Travelling a mile, unless fully carried by another creature or vehicle (without driving or steering it).
++ Travelling a league of distance, unless fully carried by another creature or vehicle (without driving or steering it)

 ### Long Rests
 If a given Rest lasts for a full day, it counts as a "Long Rest".<br>